 “I always liked to help daddy in the field – if I stayed inside mama made me churn butter and I hated that; I didn’t like being confined in the house… I liked to follow daddy in the field.
 My brother, Leroy, spent more time with mama, especially when he wanted money for something at school; mama always gave it to him.”

-“School and me didn’t jive very well and I sometimes skipped school.
-One day the truant officer came around and daddy ran him off, telling him he’d take care of it and to never come back around his farm again.
-The workers in the field laughed as the man jumped over the fence as he ran away from daddy.”
+“School and I didn’t jive very well and I sometimes skipped school.
+One day the truant officer came around and daddy ran him off, telling him he’d take care of it and never come back to his farm again.
+The workers in the field laughed when the man jumped over the fence as he ran away from daddy.”

 Mama began talking about clothes when I called… “I was a tomboy when I was young – I even wore overalls when I was little, I never liked dresses.
 When it was really cold mama made me wear long johns under my clothes to school… I hated that.
 When we got to school, Willie Mae and I would cut the sleeves off our shirts underneath.
 One time I wanted a pair of white shoes – in as we were lucky to get one new pair of shoes a year, I painted my older black ones white – they looked pretty until it rained.”

 “I have never done anything I didn’t want to do – when I was young, I’d just make myself go limp and faint.
 I often fainted in the cotton field and daddy would just carry me back to the house.
 Sometimes at school, I’d faint and Mr. Burke, the principal, would carry me to the office.
 I don’t need to faint anymore, now I just say… I’m not going to do that and walk on.”